ghoti143/resume/README.md

 > great asset for any organization he seeks to become a part of.

 -- Shannon Carr, Owner, SiteVision, Inc, managed Michael at SiteVision, Inc.

-> Michael spurred me to excel in my own work when he delivered well-developed and code for me to design
-> a graphical UI around.
-Michael is an excellent communicator, is adept at software engineering, and is a
-> pleasure to work with on all phases of a project.

--- Jeremiah Lewis, Freelancer, Fringe Design, worked directly with Michael at SiteVision, Inc.